 Getting Your Exterior Painting Project Scheduled Before the Window Closes

-The dry window in Asheville is real, limited, and worth respecting.
-You can't force ideal conditions in a climate dominated by moisture.
-You can't paint quality work when the sky's dumping rain.
-But you can plan strategically, book early, and position your project to capture those compressed four months when Asheville actually gets summer.
+The dry window in Asheville is real and worth respecting.
+You cannot force ideal conditions during a stormy summer afternoon or a winter freeze.
+You cannot paint quality work when the sky is dumping rain.
+But you can plan strategically, book early, and position your project for that long, calm stretch from late summer into fall when the Blue Ridge is at its best for painting.

-We've painted hundreds of Asheville homes across Montford, Grove Park, Kenilworth, West Asheville, North Asheville, the Five Points, Biltmore Village, Oakley, Biltmore Forest, and throughout Buncombe County.
+We have painted hundreds of Asheville homes across Montford, Grove Park, Kenilworth, West Asheville, North Asheville, the Five Points, Biltmore Village, Oakley, Biltmore Forest, and throughout Buncombe County.
 We know which neighborhoods need extra prep time.
-We understand how the valley fog affects each exposure.
-We've learned how to sequence work so pressure washing, repairs, and painting all flow through the dry window without weather derailing your timeline.
+We understand how the valley fog and afternoon storms affect each exposure.
+We have learned how to sequence work so pressure washing, repairs, and painting all flow through the season without weather derailing your timeline.

-If you're ready to schedule your exterior painting project, contact us today for a free quote.
+If you are ready to schedule your exterior painting project, contact us today for a free quote.
 Call (828) 826-1687 or get a free painting quote in Asheville.
 Tell us your timeline, your neighborhood, and any specific concerns about your home's north-facing walls or moisture history.
-We'll fit you into our schedule and make sure your project captures the best conditions our short summer offers.
+We will fit you into our schedule and make sure your project lands in the best conditions the season offers.

 Your Asheville home deserves paint applied when conditions are right.
-That window opens in June.
-It closes in September.
-The in-between is your chance to get it done right.
+The season runs from late spring through fall, and fall is the steadiest stretch of all.
+That is your chance to get it done right.

 If your home is inside Arden, plan extra time for HOA approval and slower drying under the forest canopy.
 See our Arden painting guide for the HOA submission steps, Beaver Lake watershed rules, and canopy-aware paint scheduling.

-And if you're in Hendersonville or out toward Weaverville, your dry window is usually a few days longer than central Asheville because you're farther from the valley fog — but you also get more direct field-edge sun on south elevations.
+And if you are in Hendersonville or out toward Weaverville, your mornings often clear a little sooner than the central Asheville river valleys because you sit farther from the heaviest valley fog, though south elevations there catch more direct sun.
 See our Hendersonville painters page for the local timing notes specific to that area.